 - A1.
 Because of the uncertainties inherent in business activities, some financial statement items can only be estimated.
 Further, the specific characteristics of an asset, liability or component of equity, or the basis of or method of measurement prescribed by the financial reporting framework, may give rise to the need to estimate a financial statement item.
 Some financial reporting frameworks prescribe specific methods of measurement and the disclosures that are required to be made in the financial statements, while other financial reporting frameworks are less specific.
 The Appendix to this ISA discusses fair value measurements and disclosures under different financial reporting frameworks. - A2.
-Some accounting estimates involve relatively low estimation uncertainty and may give rise to lower risks of material misstatements, for example:
+Some accounting estimates involve relatively low estimation uncertainty and may give rise to lower risks of material misstatements, for example: - Accounting estimates arising in entities that engage in business activities that are not complex. - Accounting estimates that are frequently made and updated because they relate to routine transactions.

-ISA 230, "Audit Documentation," paragraphs 8-11, and paragraph A6.
+8 ISA 230, Audit Documentation, paragraphs 8-11, and A6